[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "No. I'm going to join them."

 Then she was gone, and Duruld wondered: should I follow her?
 Go in too?
 Stay by her side?
 But what she may get away with, would be undignified for me.
-She's no older than I am but she knows much, much more.
-No, better not risk being a further bother today.
+She's no older than I am but she knows much, much more, and for that reason alone I shan't risk being a further bother today.

-In an uncertain mood, but unwilling to take any step which might misbecome him in her eyes, Duruld Omott walked to the elevator, and left the scene.
+So, unwilling to take any step which might misbecome him in her eyes, Duruld Omott headed for the elevator and left the scene.

 2

-Miril looked around for a seat-desk for herself.
-She lifted a spare from the wall and pushed it behind the back row.
-Having accomplished this lone act, she sat down when the others did.
+desk-arms and were arranged in rows.
+The candidates stood waiting behind their places.
+Miril looked around for a spare for herself; she lifted one from the wall and pushed it behind the back row.
+Having accomplished this lone act, she waited with the others, and sat down when they did - at a signal which she did not see.

 "You are the third group to volunteer for this test.
 Each has made our city stronger.
 Remember, you are here to express your opinions without hesitation.
 The personal aspect is vital.
 In the contrast of atmosphere, humdrum pen-and-paper on the one hand, and, on the other, the momentous vapour of the White Blood, you work in the middle.
 You know that the liss quabb comes from Varramb nenself; do not, however, hesitate on that score, but write without hesitation; write what you think.
 You have half an hour to answer, as best you can, the question I am about to set for you.
 Pick up your pens - now!"